 Advocacy

 Gold Star Spouses of America is committed to advocating for legislative changes that honor the sacrifices of military families and address the unique challenges faced by surviving spouses.
+We urge members of the 119th Congress to prioritize these legislative initiatives.
+Together, we can honor the sacrifices of military surviving spouses and their families by providing the necessary support needed.
 The following are Gold Star Spouses policy priorities for legislative action in the 119th Congress.
 For more information or how you can support please contact info@goldstarspouses.org.

 IMPROVE DEPENDENCY AND INDEMNITY COMPENSATION (DIC)